 Velosurance, Spoke, Markel and Sundays offer stand-alone, bicycle insurance to cover damage or loss.
 Bicycle insurance or a comparable rider on your homeowners policy is recommended.
 For a deep dive into the pros and cons of buying bike insurance, read Is bike insurance worth it?

 There are two kinds of bike boxes: recyclable cardboard and reusable hard or soft cases.
 A well-packed bike is the key to preventing damage during shipping.

 You can get a recyclable cardboard bike box from several sources.
 FedEx offers a bike box for that’s large enough to fit most bikes.
 Other sources for cardboard bike boxes include those offered by ShipBikes and BikeFlights.
 Both are suitable for safe, reliable bike shipping.
 If you’re hoping to get your hands on a free bike box we recommend checking with your local bike shop.

 Bike Cases (Reusable)

 There are several reusable bike travel bags and hard cases designed to fit road, triathlon, mountain and cyclocross bikes.
 Overnight Bikes has a bike case directory that includes over 25 bike travel bags and hard cases that are already pre-approved for the company’s preferred price, flat-rate shipping program.

 Bike Packing Services

-Your local bike shop, FedEx Office or UPS Store are happy to pack your bicycle for you.
-If you have a Velofix mobile bike shop in your area that’s also a good option because they’ll come to you.
-The benefit of having a professional pack your bike is the confidence and peace of mind that comes with knowing it’s been done well.
+The team at your local bike shop will be happy to pack your bicycle for you.
+If you happen to have a Velofix mobile bike shop in your area they’ll come to you.
+Either way, there’s peace of mind that comes with having an experienced professional pack your bike for you.

 Bike Shipping Blunders